06 Jun 18

 While the championship might be only five years old, the technology racing around the circuit is ever-changing.
 Season 5 will see 22 Gen2 cars racing around the track in anger for the very first time.
 The Batmobile-esque all-electric racer has double the energy storage capacity of the Gen1 car, meaning it can complete a whole race, so no more mid-race car swaps.
 With 250kW of power, the Gen2 will accelerate from 0-100km/h in 2.8-seconds and go on to a top speed of 280km/h.
 Greater speeds, more action on track and with just one car per driver - there's everything to lose.

 No more lap limits - we're moving to timed races.
 With each round running to a strict limit of 45-minutes plus one lap to reach the chequered flag, we're mixing things up to make it even more interesting.
 Well, what did you expect?
+It's all about the energy management.

 New power modes